codythayer/codythayer/README.md

 - <b>CS 699: Classification Algorithms</b>
   - [Arthritis Classification using 2018 BRFSS Survey Data prepared by CDC](https://github.com/joshmadakor1/4chan-Image-Analysis-Middleware-C964)

+All code can be found in the appropriately named repo.

 <h2>📚 Maxon Consulting:</h2>

 - <b>CS 544: Statistics and Probability</b>